Sherkala-Chat: Building a State-of-the-Art LLM for Kazakh in a Moderately Resourced Setting: Generation Evaluation for Russian and English

-Figure \ref{fig:kktextgen} illustrates the comparative performance of various language models in Kazakh text generation across four benchmarks.
-It is evident that \modelnamechatfull{} consistently outperforms the baseline models in generating Kazakh text across all benchmarks.
-However, it still falls behind GPT-4o, which is unsurprising given the significant disparity in language model size.
-Notably, \modelnamechatfull{} surpasses the performance of KazLLM-1.0-8B, a model specifically fine-tuned for Kazakh, in the domain of Kazakh text generation.
-Furthermore, all models tend to achieve higher scores on \textit{MT-Instructions-80} and \textit{Vicuna-Instructions-80} compared to \textit{Gov-500} and \textit{Wiki-500}.
-This discrepancy might be attributed to the evaluator prioritizing similarity to the reference, while the language models potentially produce diverse outputs depending on the prompts.

 Table \ref{tab:std_comparison} presents the average scores and standard deviations (sdv) for three languages—Kazakh, Russian, and English—on the \textit{MT-Instructions-80} and \textit{Vicuna-Instructions-80} benchmarks.
 For \textit{MT-Instructions-80}, \modelnamechatfull{} demonstrates relatively strong performance compared to Llama-3.1-8B-Instruct and KazLLM-1.0-8B.
 However, its performance remains below that of Qwen-2.5-7B-Instruct, with a particularly pronounced gap in English.
 In Russian, \modelnamechatfull{} performs poorly, ranking lower than all other models, which suggests significant challenges in handling this language.
 For \textit{Vicuna-Instructions-80}, \modelnamechatfull{} shows a marked improvement relative to its performance on the MT benchmark but continues to underperform compared to Qwen-2.5-7B-Instruct in English.
 In Russian, the model's performance remains weak, achieving a score of 0.97, which highlights its difficulty in processing this language effectively.
-To provide a more detailed comparison between \modelnamechatfull{} and the Kazakh fine-tuned model KazLLM-1.0-8B, we conduct an additional pairwise evaluation using \textit{MT-Instructions-80} and \textit{Vicuna-Instructions-80}.
-In this evaluation, the assessor is instructed to carefully compare the responses from these two models based on the given instruction and assign scores accordingly.
-The win/lose ratio is reported in Figure \ref{fig-pairwisecom}, where \modelnamechatfull{} demonstrates significantly better performance in both Kazakh and Russian, winning most of the time against KazLLM-1.0-8B.
-However, \modelnamechatfull{} performs slightly worse in English, winning on the \textit{MT-Instructions-80} but losing on the \textit{Vicuna-Instructions-80}.
-This overall comparison indicates that \modelnamechatfull{} performs exceptionally well in Kazakh and Russian, but its general performance in English may require some improvement.

-Overall, \modelnamechatfull{} demonstrates strong potential in Kazakh, while its performance in English and Russian remains inconsistent, highlighting areas for improvement.